ibm-cloud-docs/vpc/limitations.md

 * Serial console
 * Infrastructure NAT
 * Encryption of data at rest and at flight.
 Note that you must follow the LUKS disk encryption best practices as an alternative.
+* Block Storage for VPC
+* File Storage for VPC

 ## API considerations
 {: #api-considerations}